aless3/coraza-simple/README.md

 # How to add rules
 ## TLDR - but you should really read the long version
-The loaded files in are `/etc/coraza/default/coraza.conf`, `/etc/coraza/coreruleset/crs-setup.conf.example` and `.conf` file in the `/etc/coraza/coreruleset/rules/` folder and `.conf` files in the `/etc/coraza/custom/` folder.
+The loaded files in are `/etc/coraza/default/coraza.conf`, `/etc/coraza/coreruleset/crs-setup.conf.example`, `.conf` files in the `/etc/coraza/coreruleset/rules/` folder and `.conf` files in the `/etc/coraza/custom/` folder.

 ## Long version
 First of all you should mount the `/etc/coraza/coreruleset/` folder and use an up to date version of the CRS, the one shipped is grabbed when the container is built.